-Allison is a Licensed and Nationally Board Certified Acupuncturist.
-She holds a Master's degree in Acupuncture from New England School of Acupuncture in Newton, and earned a Bachelor's of Science in Community Health and Healing and Kinesiology, from the University of Massachusetts Amherst.
+Allison Ferrara is a Licensed and Nationally Board Certified Acupuncturist with advanced training in orthopedic acupuncture and pain management.
+She holds a Master’s degree in Acupuncture from the New England School of Acupuncture in Newton, along with a Bachelor of Science in Community Health and Healing and Kinesiology from the University of Massachusetts Amherst.

-For over eight years, Allison has worked with a dynamic team of acupuncturists in Cambridge, Massachusetts developing acupuncture programs at renowned institutions such as the Massachusetts Institute of Technology, Tufts Student Services, and Wayfair Corporate.
+For more than eight years, Allison has worked alongside a dynamic team of acupuncturists in Cambridge, Massachusetts, developing and delivering acupuncture programs at respected institutions including the Massachusetts Institute of Technology, Tufts Student Services, and Wayfair Corporate.
+This experience strengthened her clinical approach to treating musculoskeletal injuries, repetitive strain, and complex pain conditions in both clinical and performance-based settings.

-Allison leverages her understanding of Traditional Chinese Medicine (TCM) principles, coupled with rigorous training in orthopedic dry needling and pain management methodologies, to craft her treatments.
-This comprehensive strategy is highly effective for a variety of health concerns, spanning from acute and chronic pain to mental and emotional well-being, even extending to intricate internal conditions.
+Allison integrates Traditional Chinese Medicine (TCM) principles with extensive training in orthopedic dry needling and evidence-informed pain management techniques to create targeted, results-driven treatments.
+This comprehensive approach is highly effective for addressing both acute injuries and chronic pain conditions.

-Allison is thrilled to bring her passion for healing back home to the South Shore, where she is honored to serve her community through the art and science of acupuncture.
+Allison is excited to bring her passion for healing back to the South Shore and is honored to serve her community by helping patients move better, recover faster, and return to the activities they love through the art and science of acupuncture.

 Acupuncture 101